abxdnego/maks_tools/README.md

 You can also add the above snippets to a Maya shelf button for quick access.

 ## Notes
 - These tools are tested and only compatible with Maya 2025/2026.
+- Avoid running individual tools after loading the main tools dialog, if an error occurs, restart Maya and try running the preferred script again.